vyapp/vy/BOOK.md

 ### Replace up

-Once a replacement text was set, press the Key-Command below in NORMAL mode to replace all occurrences of the search pattern found up.
+Once a replacement text was set, press the keycommand below in NORMAL mode to replace all occurrences of the search pattern found up the cursor position:

     <Shift-Up>